Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-The Stereo 8 cartridge, introduced in 1964 and pushed into Ford cars from 1965, made recorded music a feature of the American automobile.
+The Stereo 8 cartridge, developed by William P. Lear and introduced in 1964 before Ford pushed it into 1966 Mustang, Thunderbird, and Lincoln models, made recorded music a feature of the American automobile.
 Its endless loop of tape ran through four stereo “programs,” and the player’s mechanical clunk as it switched programs often interrupted a song.
 The compact cassette was smaller, rewindable, and recordable, and as cassette players improved through the 1970s the 8-track lost ground fast.
 Record labels stopped issuing them by the early 1980s, and U.S. retail sales ended around 1988.

 Worth remembering